Casper64/v/vlib/x/vweb/sessions/README.md

 The `max_age` argument in `get` can be used to check whether the session is still valid.
 The database and memory store both check the expiration time from the time the session data first inserted.

-## Using sessions outside of vweb
-A
+But if `max_age = 0`, the stores will not check for expiration time.